 to_lower = FALSEargument to turn off this behavior).

-Having the text data in this format lets us manipulate, process, and visualize the text using the standard set of tidy tools, namely dplyr, tidyr, ggplot2, and broom.
+Having the text data in this format lets us manipulate, process, and visualize the text using the standard set of tidy tools, namely dplyr, tidyr, and ggplot2, as shown in Figure 1.1.

 mutate() to annotate a